snowplow/documentation/docs/understanding-your-pipeline/schemas/index.md

 If you are using BDP Cloud, you can create custom schemas using the [Data Structures Builder](/docs/understanding-tracking-design/managing-your-data-structures/builder/index.md) without worrying about how it works under the hood.
 :::

-Let’s take a look at an example JSON schema to talk about its constituent parts:
+Snowplow schemas are based on the JSON Schema standard ([draft 4](https://datatracker.ietf.org/doc/html/draft-fge-json-schema-validation-00)).
+Let’s take a look at an example schema to talk about its constituent parts:

 ```json
 {